maptimemsp/organizers/README.md

 # Organizer Resources
 Resources for MaptimeMSP Organizers.

+## Data
+- **venues.json**: Current free venues for our events!

-## msp_graphics
+## Graphics (msp_graphics)
-Contents:
-- Source ai files for logo, stickers and buttons.
+- Adobe Illustrator (.ai) files for our logo, stickers, and buttons.
-- Logos (png) for cartodb and Flat Rock
+- Logos (png) for our awesome sponsors, CartoDB and Flat Rock Geographics.
-- Handy transparent png of our beloved MaptimeMSP logo:
+- Handy transparent .png of our beloved MaptimeMSP logo, as shown:

 ![msp_logo png](/msp_graphics/msp_logo.png)